theUzumaki/JBomberMan/README.md

-University project about remaking the retro game bomberman in java.
+University project about remaking a demo of the retro game bomberman in java.
 The folder contains all the code used and assets